septentrio-gnss/septentrio_gnss_driver/README.md

 <img src="ROSaicLogo.png" width="60%">

 ## Overview
-This repository hosts a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that works with mosaic and AsteRx - two of Septentrio's cutting-edge GNSS/INS receiver families - and beyond.
-Since Noetic will only be supported until 2025, we plan to make ROSaic compatible with ROS2.
+This repository hosts a ROS Foxy and beyond driver (i.e. for Linux only) - written in C++ - that works with mosaic and AsteRx - two of Septentrio's cutting-edge GNSS/INS receiver families - and beyond.

 Main Features:
 - Supports serial, TCP/IP and USB connections, the latter being compatible with both serial and TCP/IP protocols